cubiclesoft/server-instant-start/README.md

 The other `export` options are optional.
 Fill out the desired configuration and uncomment/include any additional software you want to install/configure later.

-Even after the Droplet becomes available, it can be a few minutes before the server is fully installed.
-To watch the installation progress in a SSH terminal, run the following command:
+Even after the Droplet becomes available, it can be a few minutes before the server is fully configured.
+To watch the installation/configuration progress in a SSH terminal, run the following command:

 ```
 tail -f /var/log/cloud-init-output.log